denten-books/plain-text/1-metaphor.md

 contained *items* or "icons representing documents or applications" [@moll-carrillo_articulating_1995, 1-7].
 In a similar binder-based software application, the engineers at IBM describe the "contents of the notebook metaphor," which are "displayed as a stack of sheets."
-"In this way, the interface [...] permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].
-In all of these examples, the user handles the metaphor in a proscribed way.
-The metaphor structures the material affordances of the simulation not according to the rules of the physical world, but according to the rules of design.
+"The interface [...] permits a user to directly manipulate the sheets in the notebook metaphor."
+[@glaser_graphical_1995].

+In these words we begin to to glimpse the trouble with the structural metaphor paradigm of human-interface design.
+The idea of "direct manipulation" refers to the im-mediate access to the metaphor, that is, paradoxically, the appearance of access without mediation---the occlusion of the document in favor of its representation.

 ## To Turn a Page